Weak and strong no-arbitrage conditions for continuous financial markets: Introduction

-Motivated by the preceding discussion, the present paper aims at presenting a unified and clear perspective on the most significant no-arbitrage conditions in the context of general financial market models based on continuous semimartingales\footnote{The continuous semimartingale setting covers many models widely used in quantitative finance and, in particular, almost all models developed in the context of Stochastic Portfolio Theory.}.
-In particular, we carefully study several no-arbitrage conditions which are \emph{weaker} than the classical and \emph{strong} NA and NFLVR conditions, namely the \emph{No Increasing Profit (NIP)}, \emph{No Strong Arbitrage (NSA)} and \emph{No Arbitrage of the First Kind (NA1)} conditions.
-We prove the following implications: \be \text{ NFLVR $\Longrightarrow$ NA1 $\Longrightarrow$ NSA $\Longrightarrow$ NIP. } \ee By means of explicit examples and counterexamples, we illustrate these implications and discuss their economic meaning as well as the connections to several other conditions which have appeared in the literature, thus providing a complete picture of the whole spectrum of no-arbitrage conditions.
+Motivated by the preceding discussion, the present paper aims at presenting a unified and clear perspective on the most significant no-arbitrage conditions in the context of general financial market models based on continuous semimartingales\footnote{The continuous semimartingale setting allows for a rather transparent analysis and covers many models widely used in quantitative finance (in particular, almost all models developed in the context of Stochastic Portfolio Theory).}.
+In particular, we study several no-arbitrage conditions which are \emph{weaker} than the classical and \emph{strong} NFLVR condition, namely the \emph{No Increasing Profit (NIP)}, \emph{No Strong Arbitrage (NSA)} and \emph{No Arbitrage of the First Kind (NA1)} conditions.
+We prove the following implications: \be \text{ NFLVR $\Longrightarrow$ NA1 $\Longrightarrow$ NSA $\Longrightarrow$ NIP. } \ee By means of explicit examples and counterexamples, we illustrate these implications and discuss their economic meaning, their relations with the Benchmark Approach as well as the connections to several other conditions which have appeared in the literature, thus providing a complete picture of a whole spectrum of no-arbitrage conditions.
 Moreover, we prove that none of the converse implications in \eqref{impl} holds in general.